ontio/ontology/README.md

 - Downloading a specific version from the [release section](https://github.com/ontio/ontology/releases).

 ### Build from Source Code
-Alternatively, you build your own version directly from the source code.
+Alternatively, you can build the Ontology application directly from the source code.
 Note that the code in the `master` branch may not be stable.

 1) Clone the Ontology repository into the appropriate `$GOPATH/src/github.com/ontio` directory.